Ojai Valley School: History

 Edward Yeomans, a Chicagoan educated at Phillips Academy and Princeton University, had written a series of articles in the Atlantic Monthly on the need for educational reform.
 The articles caught the eye of a wealthy businessman, Frank Frost, who persuaded Yeomans to move to Ojai and create a school that would embody his modern ideas.

 At the core of Yeomans’ beliefs was the concept that children learn best through experience.
 Yeomans considered his own education to have been dull and stifling, and wanted to establish a school that would emphasize experiential learning and a love for the outdoors.
 He envisioned a place where music, art, and woodshop would be taught alongside math, history, and languages.
-Yeomans declared that Integer Vitae, meaning the wholeness of life, symmetry of life, and soundness of life would become the school’s motto and philosophy.
+Yeomans declared that Integer Vitae, meaning the wholeness of life, symmetry of life, and soundness of life would become the school's motto and philosophy.
 The school has grown from a one-room classroom serving 12 pupils to a two-campus boarding and day school for more than 300 students in pre-kindergarten to twelfth grades.

-The school was heavily damaged by the Thomas Fire in December 2017.
+The school's Upper Campus was heavily damaged by the Thomas Fire in December 2017.
 The fire destroyed two buildings on Upper Ojai campus, a dormitory, and a science and technology building.